Our Advice Sheets

 If you intend to sell fireworks to consumers you must first obtain a licence from your local authority.
 If you intend to sell fireworks all year round you must also obtain an all-year licence from your local authority.

-A licence is required for the storage of up to 250kg net mass of explosives in a storage area which does not need to be separated from other buildings.
+A licence is required for the storage of up to 250kg net mass of explosives; the storage area does not need to be separated from other buildings.
 A licence for the storage of explosives in any quantity from 250kg to 2,000kg net mass requires the store to be separated from other buildings and places where the public have access.
 Most small retailers elect to have the smaller licence and only large retailers and wholesalers elect to have the larger licence.

 It is your responsibility to keep within the law and to have systems in place that will act as a 'due diligence' defence to an allegation that a sale has taken place to a person under the minimum legal age.

 In the guide

 - How do you obtain a licence to keep fireworks?